 CPS LIVES CRITIQUE AND CONVERSATION

-Join CPS Lives online via Zoom for a night of critique and conversation.
+Join CPS Lives in-person at Filter Space or online via Zoom for a night of critique and conversation.
 CPS Lives photographers invite the larger Chicago photography community to join them as they share works-in-progress created during their time as residents in various Chicago Public Schools.

 Founded in 2018 by Chicago photographer, Suzette Bross, CPS Lives is a 501(c)(3) non-profit arts organization that pairs Chicago artists, designers, creatives, thinkers, makers, and educators with a Chicago Public School during the academic year to collaborate on a project, sharing the unique and individual story of each Chicago Public School.
 Each story will be celebrated and exhibited through local Chicago Public Library branches, as well as existing on the CPS Lives website as an accessible digital archive of history for students, families, community members, educators, administrators, policymakers, and the general public.

 For more information about CPS Lives, please visit www.cpslives.org.

 Image Credit: Doug McGoldrick

 To accommodate social distancing, the in-person portion of the event will be limited to 10 attendees.
 Additionally, anyone age 5 and older will be required to show proof of vaccination to attend and masks will be required to be worn throughout the duration of the event.

 Location: In-Person at Filter Space + Online via Zoom